TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Configuring Xorg

 Here is the most tricky part.
+Here you will define your monitors
+setup: Only the CRT screen, or your LCD screen on your HDMI port and your CRT screen as a slave etc.

 Xorg allows many configuration schemes but having it to achieve what you really want is not easy and it demands you to understand a little how it works.

-Xorg allows many configuration layouts to acheive our goal:
+Xorg allows many configuration layouts to achieve our goal:

--   **One CRT Screen only**: If think it's the most simple setup and should works with the provided tools but is not covered for now (My primary goal was to connect a CRT screen as a slave).
+-   **One CRT Screen only**: It is the simplest setup.

 -   **Dualhead using Xrandr**: This is the standard layout used today by default when you connect two screens on Ubuntu.
 After many tests